maddevred/amarijamesportfolio/README.md

 ### DEV NOTE:
 <br>
 This is my current final portfolio project.
-I will be making constant updates and changes as I design new websites and applications, as well as regularly debugging any issues that may arise.  <br>
+I will be making constant updates and changes as I design new websites and applications, as well as regularly debugging any issues that may arise.
+One of the challenges I am currently facing is getting my buttons to work :( If there are any awesome devs out there that would like the help me with this issue, please feel free to reach out to me!
+I would greatly appreciate it! <br>
 <br>
 Please check back for updates, fixes, and cool new features! <br>
 <br>